California has the nation's third-highest rate of congenital syphilis. That's "a failure of the public health system," said one expert.

 The Trump administration says OK to short-term, bare-bones health insurance policies.
 A bill in the California Legislature says: not in the Golden State.

 Diabetes afflicts millions of Californians, and thousands suffer amputations as a result.
-The state is launching a program to rein in the disease.
+The state is trying to rein in the disease.

 By David Gorn | July 17, 2018